-This section is a search for the relevant theoretical underpinning to discussion above.
+This section is a search for the relevant theoretical underpinning to Knowledge Man-agement research and practice, further expanding the philosophical and theoretical discussion above.
 Information is sought from two sources.
 In the first place, there is the underpinning social theory itself.
 Secondly, the holistic intent of Knowledge Management is pursued through a review of systems theory.

 A study is undertaken of social theory, reviewing the paradigmatic arguments, and assessing potential future directions.
 To establish the theoretical underpinning, the relevant philosophical, ontological, epistemological and methodological issues are outlined, and placed in context with the development of the natural sciences and systems science.
 Difficulties encountered in management science are reviewed, providing a basis for development of the relevant theoretical underpinning to Knowledge Management.